What is sciatica?

 - Surgery is always a last resort for management of Deep Gluteal Syndrome.
 All other measures should be exhausted prior to a surgical intervention.
 If all else has failed and the issue is having a substantial impact on pain levels, function and quality of life, surgery may be offered.

-- Wherever possible, surgery is usually best performed endoscopically, through small incisions and with tiny cameras3.This reduces recovery time and changes of post-operative scar tissue1.
+- Wherever possible, surgery is usually best performed endoscopically, through small incisions and with tiny cameras3.This reduces recovery time and chances of post-operative scar tissue1.

 - Surgery may aim to release strong fibrous bands or occasionally lengthen the piriformis muscle.